 Away from the streets and out at sea, you might have noticed that container ships are only getting bigger.
 For the ports that unload these massive vessels, that means two things are required: 1) more space and 2) more efficient means of unloading.

 Retrofitting major U.S. ports and the infrastructure that surrounds them is already underway and stretching into billions of dollars spent.
 The long-term gains are evident, but in the short-term, it's time to play catch up for the country's ports.
 The same goes for automation, where port authorities are racing to keep up with the sheer volume of containers that can now arrive on a single ship.

 The bottom line is that to stay competitive and keep import customers happy, we can expect to see ports expanding to offer more capacity and faster turnaround times.

 Importers must closely watch any that fall behind this expansion curve as it could easily slow product intake and cause seasonal demand deadlines to be missed.

 In a few short years, we've moved from next-day delivery being considered a premium option to almost a standard service.
 Same-day delivery is the next logical step, while with Prime Now active in 24 cities at the time of writing, Amazon is making certain items available within an hour or two.

 The question now is less about how quickly can we make a delivery, as much as it is what level same-day services will be able to make standard across the country.

 For that reason, it will soon be necessary to settle on a service level that is "quick enough" for most consumers.
+Fulfillment changes can be elastic in this way, stretching to an extreme before settling at a more sustainable point.
 Once we reach that point, both established parcel carriers and delivery startups will face the challenge of meeting these greater expectations.
-The "now crowd" will still be important to please, but don't expect them to define the delivery speed for the majority of customers who order online.
+The "now crowd" will still be important to please but don't expect them to define the delivery speed for the majority of customers who order online.